lunarmodules/luassert/README.md

 41 42 43 44 45 46 47 48   49 4a 4b 4c 4d 4e 4f 50  ABCDEFGH IJKLMNOP
 51 52 53 54 55 56 57 58                            QRSTUVWX
 ```

-##Implementation notes:

-* assertion/modifiers that are Lua keywords (`true`, `false`, `nil`, `function`, and `not`) cannot be used using '.' chaining because that results in compilation errors.
-Instead chain using '_' (underscore) or use one or more capitals in the reserved word (see code examples above), whatever your coding style prefers
-* assertions `same` and `equal` will compare all arguments provided, the other assertions will only take 1 or 2 parameters and ignore all additional arguments